 TensorFlow.js has provided several examples – you can also see live demos here.
 I have modified the pacman example to build a Rock-Paper-Scissors game.
 Here’s a quick recording of the game.

-- Final step is to retrain the mobilenet model – luckily for us TensorFlow comes packaged with great tools that you can use to retrain MobileNets without having to actually write any code.
+- The final step is to retrain the mobilenet model – luckily for us, TensorFlow comes packaged with great tools that you can use to retrain MobileNets without having to actually write any code.